ERM++: An Improved Baseline for Domain Generalization: ERM++: Improved ERM baseline for domain generalization

-A key component of training any neural network is utilizing the (often limited) training data effectively.
+A key component of training any neural network is utilizing the (often limited) training data effectively so that both underfitting and overfitting are avoided.
 A common practice in the domain generalization literature is to split source datasets into (often 80\%/20\%) train/validation sets under a fixed number of iterations for each dataset (\eg,~\cite{gulrajani2020search,cha2021swad,rame2022diverse,arpit2021ensemble}).
-The validation data is used to set hyperparameters and perform checkpoint (no. training steps) selection.
+The validation data is used to set hyperparameters and perform checkpoint (no.\ training steps) selection to strike a balance between underfitting and overfitting.
 This approach has two major drawbacks.
-First, by creating a separate validation set we are sacrificing a significant portion of our labeled data.
-Second, by training under a fixed (relatively small) number of iterations we ignore the varying convergence rates of different models, which may result in a model underperforming its true ability.
+First, by creating a separate validation set, a significant portion of labeled data is sacrificed, and data quantity is known to be important for generalization.
+Second, methods are trained under a fixed (relatively small) cap on number of iterations, resulting in underfitting.
+To address these issues, we use a two stage training pipeline, where we set training length hyperparameters in the first stage using a validation set, including training length and creating a learning rate schedule.
+Then, in the second stage, we retrain the network using the entire dataset.
+Additional details follow.

-Inspired by the training procedures in metric learning literature (\eg,~\cite{mishraPAN2021,Movshovitz-Attias_2017_ICCV,tan2019learning,tehProxy2020,wang2020xbm}), we reformulate the training pipeline to take into account method convergence rates and to utilize the entire dataset when training the final model for deployment.
-Specifically, we explore a two-stage training procedure, where in the first stage we use the same train/validation splits as in prior work, and in the second stage we train our model for deployment using the entire (train+validation) dataset.

-To accomplish this, when setting hyperparameters in the first stage, we include a new parameter $\phi$ that sets the training length (\textit{Early Stopping}).
-Once we have set all the hyperparameters (including $\phi$), we train our deployment model using the full dataset as noted earlier, selecting the final checkpoint as our model.
-More concretely, we continue training until we no longer observe significant performance gains, which we refer to as Long Training (\textit{LT}).
-Note that this needs only be performed once per model.
-In this uses training labels more efficiently by training on the Full-Dataset (\textit{FD}).